-In May 2013, I'll finish my PhD in mathematics under Bernd Sturmfels at UC Berkeley, with mentor Shaowei Lin.
-My research is in algebraic statistics, and I'm especially interestested in applications of algebraic geometry to the study of causal inference and machine learning models.
+What I'm up to: Since September 1, I've been on leave from a postdoc at the NSF Mathematical Biosciences Institute at Ohio State, working to build and expand the Center for Applied Rationality (CFAR) in Berkeley.
+In May 2013, I finished my PhD in mathematics under Bernd Sturmfels at UC Berkeley, with mentor Shaowei Lin.
+My research is in algebraic statistics, and I'm especially interested in applications of algebraic geometry to the study of causal inference and machine learning models.
 I switched from pure algebraic geometry to algebraic statistics in fall 2011 because machine learning has become so incredibly cool that I just can't help thinking about it.

 "Critch" is my real last name, and it's what most people call me.
 I like being called Andrew, too, but there are so many of us, being a Critch is just easier!
 I also like how being called by my last name reminds me of my family.